A Library for the Karama Education Center ~ Uganda

 Now Africa Initiative (NAI) is an inspiring group of small-scale coffee farmers who are collectively registered as a social enterprise.
 Their mission is to contribute to the socio-economic transformation of rural Uganda through agricultural development and educational improvements.
 In 2016, with financial support from The Chain Collaborative, NAI organized into six working groups to build the Karama Education Center (KEC), which serves as both a primary school for children and a learning center for adults.
 While equipped with a nursery school addition, eight classroom blocks, and improved pit latrines, KEC does not have a functioning library to inspire students and support the community.

-The beneficiaries of the Now Africa Library project will include the 200 primary-aged students (Forms 1 to 6) and six teachers of KEC, as well as the over 250 members of NAI, who will be able to freely utilize the school building and the school library.
+The beneficiaries of the Now Africa Library project include the 200 primary-aged students (Forms 1 to 6) and six teachers of KEC, as well as the over 250 members of NAI, who are able to freely utilize the school building and the school library.
 Each year, the school adds a new grade onto the school, so this number will only continue to grow in the years to come.

 UPDATE FEBRUARY 2019